ArpanSaha07/personal-website/README.md

 # This is Arpan Saha's personal website.

 ## TODO:
+- Fix layer shift of TechStack section
 - Add hover scroll animation on Navbar text
 - Make all project cards the same size
 - Fix ProjectCard shadow effect
-- Make the videos into gifs
+- Make the videos into gifs to reduce file size
+- Resolve browser errors
+- Improve the website by taking suggestions from https://pagespeed.web.dev/ and https://www.webpagetest.org/

 ## Issues to fix: